-Humility in leadership conjures vivid images in leaders’ minds.
-The images seem to fall into opposite camps: wimpy indecisiveness or non-arrogant self-confidence.
-It’s fair to say that if your image of humility in leadership is one of weakness then you are not likely to strive for humility.
+Leadership humility conjures varied and vivid images in different leaders’ minds.
+Yet, the images seem to fall into opposite camps: wimpy indecisiveness or self-confidence without arrogance.
+It’s fair to say that if your image of leadership humility is one of weakness then you are not likely to be humble.

-On the other hand if you see humility in leadership as the self-confident strength to lead others to shine, you are on your way or almost there.
-You do not suffer with leadership humility myths.
+On the other hand if you see humility in leadership as the self-confident strength to lead others to greatness, then you don’t suffer the following myths and fears that other leaders do.

 Leadership Humility Myths & Fears

-Change involves owning your own fears for they can either create myths or extend themselves.
+However, if you want to move from seeing leadership humility as weakness to embracing its strength, then reflect on your own fears.
+Fears create myths or keep current ones alive.
 What common fear-based leadership humility myths stop you from developing the strength of leadership humility?

 Fear of being a weak leader.

 New leaders, transitional leaders, and long time leaders all know they have strengths and weaknesses.
 Those who sense their own weaknesses more than their strengths often fear being seen as a weak leader.
 Will people see them as too nice to lead?
 From this fear comes the myth that humility in leadership is indecisive weakness.

 Fear of being disrespected.

 Like dominoes, one fear based myth leads to another.
 Leaders who believe that leadership humility is indecisive weakness, fear being disrespected as a wimp.
 They then embrace the myth that being a non-humble leader builds respect.
 Certainly, there are many real problems that develop under weak leaders including bullying among teams, power struggles, culture of blame, finger pointing, low morale, and even chaos.
 The same problems can develop with non-humble leaders.
 I have seen both — over and over and over.
 Yet strong humble leaders prevent many of these problems and can solve the others with the trust and respect they build.